NightFeather0615/Android-Quiz-Exhaustive-Parser/README.md

 # Android-Quiz-Exhaustive-Parser

-It's working again, but you little bit more work to use it, enjoy!
+It's works again, but you little bit more work to use it, enjoy!

 Python version: `>=3.9.7`
 Dependence: `requests`, `copy`, `time`